Canon 5D Mark III versus Panasonic FZ1000

 |Sony RX100 II (⇒ lft | rgt)||no||no||3.0||1229||tilting||no||2000||10.0||15||YES|

 Both the 5D Mark III and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the FZ1000 was followed by the Panasonic FZ2500.

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 5D Mark III or the Panasonic FZ1000 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark III:

 - More detail: Offers more megapixels (22.1 vs 20MP) with a 5% higher linear resolution.

 - Better image quality: Scores substantially higher (17 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.9 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (2.1 stops ISO advantage).